On the Structural Dimension of Sliced Inverse Regression: Asymptotics of SIR under Weak Sliced Stable Condition

-\end{lemma} Compared with the `key lemma' in \cite{lin2018consistency}, the range of $\nu$ in the current lemma is narrower, i.e., $\nu$ can not go to infinity.
+Compared with the `key lemma' in \cite{lin2018consistency}, the range of $\nu$ in Lemma~\ref{lem:key lemma in Lin under moment condition} is narrower, i.e., $\nu$ cannot go to infinity.
 The reason behind this difference is that, in the current lemma, we have relaxed the condition from SSC to WSSC.
-However, it is worth noting that the narrower range of $\nu$ makes no essential difference of theory developed for sparse SIR in high dimensional settings.
-Specifically, the minimax optimal rate for sparse SIR still holds under WSSC, as will be shown in Section \ref{sec:minimax optimality}.
+However, it is worth noting that the narrower range of $\nu$ makes no essential difference in the asymptotic theory developed for SIR, as we can establish convergence under WSSC in Section~\ref{sec:minimax rate}.